What You Need to Know About Outsourcing Your Finance Function

 Here are some key areas for you to focus on when considering that option:

 It’s important to carefully examine the technical expertise of the outsourcer.
 For the cashiering expertise, ask to speak to two or three other firms who have used their services, and check there have been no problems.
 Don’t forget to also investigate their experience of utilising the specific practice management system that your firm uses.
-A good outsourcer will have a breadth of experience on your system and will be able to lend expertise on the use of its accounts package.
+A good outsourcer will have a breadth of experience with your system and will be able to lend expertise on the use of its accounts package.
 If they don’t, things can very quickly become messy.

 That technical know-how can also be crucial when your firm wants to analyse management information.
 An outsourcer should always give you sufficient resource (but not excessively charged resource) to make sure postings and money transfers happen in real-time, and without backlogs.